SumoLogic/sumologic-documentation/docs/cse/rules/cse-built-in-rules.md

 ## Registry Modification - Microsoft Office Test Function Registry Entry

  Observes for modifications to the Microsoft Office Test registry key.
-This key allows for an abritrary DLL to be executed on Office launch.
+This key allows for an abitrary DLL to be executed on Office launch.
 This can be used by an adversary to establish persistence.

 ## Registry Modification - Print Processors